tylerkennedy/DontTextHugo/content/blog/clicked-link-spam-text.md

 ### Setup Spam Text Message Filtering

 After installing Dont Text, you need to enable text message filtering in your settings.
-Open the settings app, then go to 'Messages', then 'Unknown & Spam'.
+Open the settings app, then go to the 'Apps' section in settings (iOS 18 and later only), then 'Messages', then 'Unknown & Spam'.
 Toggle the button to enable text message filtering and make sure to check Dont Text.
 This gives Dont Text permission to filter text messages on your phone.

 > **Follow along with [the complete guide for blocking spam texts](/blog/block-spam-texts) with Dont Text**